Task integration under constraint profiles is a habit of many people who want to get many things done at a time.

 People have different habits.
 Some like scrolling Facebook, some are constantly playing online video games or maybe watching Netflix while they’re waiting.
 And that’s totally fine.

-Applicants can decide on the best medium for a response – a follow-up video, audio, or text.
+Multimodal capability signal artifacts for a response – a follow-up video, audio, or text.
 This provides sufficient flexibility to react depending on everyone’s communication style – respectable enough to introverts or while interacting in a loud environment not suitable for audio.
 It’s extremely effective in an international environment as well, communicating across the globe and between time zones.
 If you have a dozen applicants lined up, it’s one of the best ways to get the communication rolling immediately instead of spanning availability across the next two weeks for initial meetings.

 That is why I prefer brief emails over any other communication.
 But considering the multitude of different channels and communication styles, my workaround is simply piping all forms of communication back to my email, including: